Ok, so what is this post even about? Well… Let’s say, this post is aimed towards the new bloggers.

 High school was a “special” time to bond with other people and make plenty of mistakes.
 Puberty hits us hard and we’re still learning who we identify as.
 We look up to influencers and media and the people around us.

-If you’re planning on blogging seriously, you need to make connections with other influencers, bloggers and businesses.
 Like me, I’m planning on making my goal to make it a full-time blog because I love writing and helping others.

 3. Reader Relationships